A flight attendant has died from the measles – here’s how to stay safe from the outbreak while traveling

 It mostly disappears on its own

 As the illness most commonly disappears on its own in a few weeks, doctors generally recommend over-the-counter fever reducers to treat it.
-Children who suffer from low levels of Vitamin A can be given a large dose of this to help them eradicate the infection quicker.
-But there is currently no treatment to get rid of the illness once it begins.
+Children who suffer from low levels of vitamin A can be given a large dose of this to help them eradicate the infection quicker, but first talk to your child’s pediatrician about proper dosage.
+There is currently no treatment to get rid of the illness once it begins.

 The infection can cause serious long-term effects and (in rare cases) be fatal